jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-04-30-geprc-skip3-hd-review-complete-setup/index.md

 ![GEPRC Skip3 HD backside antenna opennings](geprc-skip3-hd-review-complete-setup-19.jpg)

-A capacitor is soldered and shrink-wrapped with the xt30 connector which is pretty much standard nowadays.
+A capacitor is soldered to and shrink-wrapped together with the xt30 connector.
+This is pretty much a standard nowadays, so nothing special about it.

 ![GEPRC Skip3 HD capacity on the xt30](geprc-skip3-hd-review-complete-setup-20.jpg)

-A battery strap comes pre-installed under the quad, where we also have a rubber battery pad to provide additional grip.
+A battery strap comes pre-installed under the quad, where we also have a rubber battery pad to provide additional grip and keep your battery in place when flying around or in crashes.

 ![GEPRC Skip3 HD battery strap and pad](geprc-skip3-hd-review-complete-setup-21.jpg)